Sereggan/TSchool/README.md

 # TSchool
 T-Systems Task

-market-v2 is the main part of the task
+market is the main part of the task
 Based on Spring boot, Spring Security, Spring Data.
 You have to clone market-v2 folder, Create database marketdb and fill it with default user's profiles and it's authorities(run src/main/resources/script.sql) and run app
 Default credentionals: Kirill : 123456 - client, Sergey : 123456 - employee